Test-driven development is a popular yet complex approach that’s easy to ruin with poor implementation (as we explained in our previous article).

-The createOrder1 method is now written according to TDD, having a suite of unit tests and much better in terms of quality.
+The createOrder1 method is now written according to TDD, having a suite of unit tests and much better quality.

-The approach is especially helpful when you need to refactor something bigger than a three-line method.
-The only drawback is that at some point, you’ll have quite a mess with every method duplicated.
-But then you just roll up your sleeves, clean everything up, and that’s it.
+The approach is especially helpful when refactor something bigger than a three-line method.
+The only drawback is that, at some point, you’ll have quite a mess with every method duplicated.
+But then you roll up your sleeves, clean everything up, and that’s it.

 6. Be wary about testing everything with white-box approach

 In the black-box approach, you should treat the method literally as a black box and not look at what’s inside.
 When writing a test, send input parameters to the method and check the result.
 To correctly test a method using a black box, you need to either read its documentation or determine it’s behaviour yourself.
 This way, you’ll have multiple unit tests with different invocations of the method and numerous input parameter combinations.
 The important thing here is testing not the internals of the method but only input/output combinations.